luochen1990/fast-linq/README.md

-Fast Linq
+Linq Lite
 =========

-This is an fast & lite LINQ implementation.
+This is an fast & lite LINQ implementation for javascript.

 see demo.coffee for demo.